njsmith/zs/doc/index.rst

   programmer with access to standard libraries could write a working decompressor in a few hours.
-The reference implementation is BSD-licensed, undergoes exhaustive automated testing (>98% coverage) after every checkin, and includes an exhaustive file format validator, so you can confirm that your files match the spec and be confident that they will be readable by any compliant implementation.
+The reference implementation is BSD-licensed, undergoes exhaustive automated testing (>98% coverage) after every checkin, and just in case there are any ambiguities in the English spec, we also have a complete :ref:`file format validator <zs validate>`, so you can confirm that your files match the spec and be confident that they will be readable by any compliant implementation.

 * ZS files have a name **composed entirely of sibilants**: How many file formats can say *that*?